strategicdata/pmhc-mds-spec/doc/faqs/system/uploading.rst

 See the online MDS documentation regarding uploads.

-A detailed document for data uploads is available on our website, see :ref:`upload_specification`.
+A detailed User Guide for data uploads is available on our website, see :ref:`upload_specification`.

 Do I need to include all service contacts and measures for an episode in an upload?